-Your statement of purpose should be about 2-3 pages long and should address the following four questions:
+The statement of purpose explains the rationale for your individualized major and makes the case for its coherence and rigor.
+It should be about 2-3 double-spaced pages and should address the following four questions:

 - Why have you chosen this academic focus?
-What experiences (academic, co-curricular, or other) shaped your decision to design this individualized major?
+What inspired you to design an individualized major?

-- How does this major fit into your academic and career goals?
+- How does the major fit into your academic and career goals?
 Will you be pursuing a minor or another major?
 Will you be doing an internship, undergraduate research, or study abroad?
 Are you planning for a particular career or graduate program?
-How does the IMJR fit your long-term goals?

 Obtaining feedback from IISP advisors and your faculty advisors and revising your statement of purpose is critical to producing a strong application!